Abhoryo/APYJsFormValidationBundle/Resources/doc/twig_function.md

 <script type="text/javascript" src="/bundle/jsformvalidation/js/my_route.js"></script>
 ```

-The script isn't regenerate if the script already exists.
+The script isn't regenerated if the script already exists.

 **Note:** If the bundle is disabled, this Twig function returns nothing.